KGMZ-FM: 95.7 The Bear (2003–2005)/Max FM (2005–2007)

 WDRV's success did not translate to the Bay Area, and on August 11, 2003, the station turned to a country music format as KZBR ("95.7 The Bear").
 The first song on "The Bear" was "Gone Country" by Alan Jackson.
 On May 11, 2005, at Noon, the station adopted an adult hits format as "95.7 MAX-FM", with new KMAX call letters adopted on April 13, 2006.
-KZBR started with a full complement of announcers, but moved to a more-music, DJ-free approach in mid-April 2006.
+"Max" started with a full complement of announcers, but moved to a more-music, DJ-free approach in mid-April 2006.
 The familiar voice of "Station 'owner' J.J.
 Maxwell" or "Max" was actor John O'Hurley, perhaps best known for his work on Seinfeld as catalog king J. Peterman.
 "It's unexpected and a bit irreverent," said Bonneville's Senior Regional Vice President and general manager Chuck Tweedle.
 "And very much in the eclectic spirit of Max 95.7 FM."

 In January 2007, Bonneville announced that it would be swapping all three of its San Francisco FM stations, including KMAX, plus $1 million, to Entercom Communications for three of Entercom's radio stations in Seattle, Washington, plus Entercom's entire radio cluster in Cincinnati, Ohio.
 Entercom took over the station through a local marketing agreement on February 26, 2007.